 or more techniques to get better results.
 Which one will

 you prefer?
 There is only one way to find out.

 - Butter with Cream Technique

 One simple way to ensure a creamy texture on your potatoes is to prepare them as you normally do, but with a few extras.
-For boiling them you can add to the water about ½ tbsp of salt per 5 medium size potatoes.
+To boil them you can add to the water about ½ tbsp of salt per 5 medium size potatoes.
 When they are ready, dispose the water and use a potato ricer, it will improve the texture.
-In terms of servings, 5 potatoes yields 2 portions.
+Regarding servings, five potatoes yield two portions.

 The trick is to mix them with